grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
 Their eyes scanned continually over the wall of dials and gauges in front of them that reflected the red glow of the night lighting.
 Gregory and Bastian made adjustments according to Hemi's instructions, choosing carefully which of the dozens of valves mounted on the control panels in front and around them to open or close, or which switch to flip on or off.
 The submarine let out a long exhale of breath: the air that had held it aloft in the water column being pressed out by an onrush of water from below into the flooding tanks.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Flood the express dive tank."
 Ordered Hemi.
 Bastian reached up and opened a valve and water thrust through thick old pipes into the deepest parts of the bow of the boat.
-The bow pitched steeply downwards in response and Captain Percy reached to grab cracked leather loops that hung overhead.
+It pitched steeply downwards in response and Captain Percy reached to grab cracked leather loops that hung overhead.
 She angled her feet against the incline and her eyes followed the needle of the depth gauge.

 The ship-to-ship radio above Captain Percy's head lit up.
 From the radio's speaker a recorded voice began blatting a warning that they were violating the territorial waters of someone they had never heard of; who were authorized by a series of treaties with titles that became acronyms that became words that contributed to further acronyms.
 The recording ordered them to surface and prepare to be boarded.

 Hemi punched the mute button on the radio.

-"Only on the surface to territories and treaties matter."
+"Only on the surface do these territories and treaties matter."
 Said Hemi.
 Captain Percy nodded.

 "What the fuck happened up there?
 Gregory asked, his eyes never leaving the wall of dials and gauges in front of him.